Home | Cognitive Psychology | Technical Writing | Instructional Design | Technical Illustration | Credentials | Gallery | Contact

 The End User

-Like every one of us, the end user is a living, breathing human being trying to do a job, earn a living, and support his or her family.
-I identify and empathize with the end user!
-In keeping with Ryan and Deci’s Self-Determination Theory, I respect and support the end user’s fundamental psychological needs for autonomy, competence, and relatedness.
-By developing technical and instructional materials with respect for these needs, I strive to appeal to the end user’s intrinsic motivation to learn and to perform competently and confidently.
-To the extent that the end user’s motivation is extrinsic, however, I try to facilitate the movement of his or her behavioral regulation from external to integrated, whereby he or she increasingly recognizes his or her own locus of causality as internal.
+In keeping with Ryan and Deci’s Self-Determination Theory, I respect and support the end users' fundamental psychological needs for autonomy, competence, and relatedness.
+By developing technical and instructional materials with respect for these needs, I appeal to the end users' intrinsic motivation to learn and to perform competently and confidently.
+To the extent that the end users' motivation is extrinsic, however, I facilitate the movement of their behavioral regulation from external to integrated, whereby they increasingly recognize their own locus of causality as internal.

 Identifying Source Information